jazzband/wagtailmenus/README.md

 ### For wagtail `1.4.5` and below

+Since version `1.2`, watailmenus has depended on the `wagtail.contrib.modeladmin` package that was added to wagtail in `1.5`.
+However, earlier versions of wagtailmenus can be used with earlier versions of wagtail with the help of another third-party package, [wagtailmodeladmin](https://github.com/rkhleics/wagtailmodeladmin).

 1. Install `wagtailmodeladmin` by following these instructions: https://github.com/rkhleics/wagtailmodeladmin.
-2. Install this package using pip: `pip install wagtailmenus==1.1.1`.
+2. Install this package using pip: `pip install wagtailmenus>=1.1.1,<1.2.0`.
 3. Add `wagtailmenus` to `INSTALLED_APPS` in your project settings (after `wagtailmodeladmin` and before your `core` app).
 4. Run `python manage.py migrate wagtailmenus` to set up the initial database tables.